MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 Follow up with the corresponding owner of the business rule or custom script to change the control suggested by the form checker.

-## Item doesn't appear in Related menu tab
+## Related menu item doesn't appear in Related tab

 ### Issue